 Your Stash and Taxes: The (Super) Basics

-If you will receive Stash tax forms, they should be available on or before February 16, 2022 in the Stash app or on the web.
+If you will receive Stash tax forms, they should be available by February 15, 2024 in the Stash app or on the web.

 Before we begin, please note that nothing written in this article should be construed as investment, legal, or tax advice.
 Please address specific questions on taxes to a tax professional.